FreedomGhanaLabs/Freedoom-dashboard/README.md

 ## Features

-The platform includes functionalities, designed to streamline operations and enhance efficiency:\n
+The platform includes functionalities, designed to streamline operations and enhance efficiency.
+These are logically organized into distinct routing modules, such as `(auth)` for all authentication-related flows and `dashboard` for the main administrative and operational interfaces:

 - **User Authentication:** Handling login, registration, password reset, and Two-Factor Authentication (2FA) setup via OTP.
 - **Admin Panel:** A comprehensive interface for managing users, drivers, rides, deliveries, financial data, support tickets, and system activity.
 Offers role-based access control for enhanced security.